Pixel 9 Pro XL vs Pixel 8 Pro: Google's Irish twins

 Notable differences

-The Pixel 9 Pro XL will score a minor but important redesign.
-Gone will be the slightly curved side frame which boosted ergonomics; instead, we'll get a fully flat design that'll be quite similar to what you get with the recent iPhone or the Galaxy S24 and Galaxy S24 Plus
+The Pixel 9 Pro XL scores a major redesign, probably one of the biggest in the history of the Pixel.
+Gone are the slightly curved side frame which boosted ergonomics; instead, we get a fully flat design that's quite similar to what you get with most of the recent iPhone or the Galaxy S24 and Galaxy S24 Plus.

-A big change, but merely from a stylistic perspective, will be found at the back: the Pixel 9 Pro XL will get a redesigned camera island which will be more compact and won't span side to side as on the Pixel 8 Pro.
+Another big change, but merely from a stylistic perspective, is also found at the back: the Pixel 9 Pro XL gets a new camera island at the rear, which no longer goes side to side, but exists as its own entity.
+The overarching design language of the Pixel lineup is still present here, though.

-We expect the Pixel 9 Pro XL to be an IP68-rated device, so just as resistant to the elements as most flagships these days.
+The device is also still made of aluminum, so don't expect titanium or stainless steel here.
+The Pixel 9 Pro XL to be an IP68-rated device, so just as resistant to the elements as most flagships these days.

 Display Differences